AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/environment-variables.md

 >[!NOTE]
 >
->You must be a member of the [**Deployment Manager** role](/help/onboarding/cloud-manager-introduction.md#role-based-premissions) in order to add or modify environment variables.
+>You must be a member of the [**Deployment Manager** role](/help/onboarding/cloud-manager-introduction.md#role-based-premissions) to add or modify environment variables.

 1. Log into Adobe Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/).
 1. Cloud Manager lists the various programs available.
 Select the one you wish to manage.